flashbots/flashbots-docs/docs/flashbots-auction/searchers/faq.md

 ### Where can I view the health status of Flashbots' infrastructure?

-Status is reported at https://status.flashbots.net/
+Status is reported at https://status.flashbots.net/.
+Please check this link for any network outages or downtime.